hayanmoon/dotfile/README.md

 # dotfile

-initial setup of a laptop
+initial setup of a mac laptop

 ## usage